 Information to be exchanged on a systematic basis

-(1) Unless the supervisory authorities in the college decide as part of a coordination arrangement in accordance with Article 339 CGS2 (2)(a), that some of the items in paragraphs 2 and 3 are not needed for the activities of the college, they shall be exchanged on a systematic basis between the supervisory authorities in the college.
+1. The information referred in paragraphs 2 and 3 shall be exchanged on a systematic basis between the supervisory authorities in the college, unless they decide as part of a coordination arrangement in accordance with Article 339 CGS2 (2)(a), that part of it is not needed for the activities of the college of supervisors.
+The exchange shall take place either by transmitting the information or by facilitating the access to it.

-(2) The items which the other supervisory authorities within the college have to transmit to the group supervisor or whose access by the group supervisor the other supervisory authorities within the college have to facilitate on a systematic basis shall, for each related insurance or reinsurance undertaking falling within the scope of group supervision, include the following:
+2. The other supervisory authorities within the college of supervisors shall exchange with the group supervisor on a systematic basis, for each related insurance or reinsurance undertaking falling within the scope of group supervision, the following information:

-(a) its solvency and financial condition report, unless the group supervisor has agreed under Article 256(2) of Directive 2009/138/EC to the inclusion of subsidiaries within the group in a single solvency and financial condition report;
+(a) the solvency and financial condition report, unless the group supervisor has agreed under Article 256(2) of Directive 2009/138/EC to the inclusion of subsidiaries within the group in a single solvency and financial condition report;

-(b) its regular supervisory report, as well as relevant annual and quarterly quantitative templates;
+(b) the regular supervisory report, as well as relevant annual and quarterly quantitative templates;

-(c) the conclusions drawn by the supervisory authority concerned pursuant to the supervisory review process carried out at the level of the individual undertaking.
+(c) the conclusions drawn by the supervisory authority concerned following to the supervisory review process carried out at the level of the individual undertaking.

-(3) The items which the group supervisor has to disseminate to the other supervisory authorities within the college or whose access by the other supervisory authorities within the college the group supervisor has to facilitate on a systematic basis shall include the following:
+3. The group supervisor shall exchange with the other supervisory authorities within the college on a systematic basis the following information:

-(a) regarding the participating insurance or reinsurance undertaking or the insurance holding company:
+(a) regarding the participating insurance or reinsurance undertaking, the insurance holding company, or the mixed financial holding company:

-its group solvency and financial condition report;
+(i) the group solvency and financial condition report;

-its group regular supervisory report, as well as relevant group annual and quarterly quantitative templates;
+(ii) the group regular supervisory report, as well as relevant group annual and quarterly quantitative templates;

-the conclusions drawn by the group supervisor pursuant to the supervisory review process carried out at group level.
+(iii) the conclusions drawn by the group supervisor subject to the supervisory review process carried out at group level.

-(b) for each related insurance or reinsurance undertaking falling within the scope of group supervision, the items referred to in paragraph 2.
+(b) for each related insurance or reinsurance undertaking falling within the scope of group supervision, the information referred to in paragraph 2.

+SECTION 3

+National or regional subgroup supervision

+Article 340bis CGS4

+(Art.
+216 and 217 of Directive 2009/138/EC)

+Where Member States allow supervisory authorities to exercise group supervision on a subgroup according to Articles 216 or 217 of Directive 2009/138/EC, such a decision by the supervisory authorities should only be taken in circumstances justified by objective specificities in the operations, the organisation or the risk-profile of the subgroup as compared to the group.

 CHAPTER VI

 PUBLIC DISCLOSURE